GoogleCloudPlatform/terraform-google-cloudsqlnetworking/examples/1.Host-Service-Project/README.md

 ## Introduction

-This example solution guides user to establish a Host and a service project and established a cloudsql connection between a VM instance and the cloud sql instance using the private ip of the compute instance.
-CloudSql and Compute instance are created in the service project and the host project contains the vpc, subnets, firewall rules etc.
+This example solution guides you through the steps to establish a host and service project, create a Cloud SQL instance and a VM instance in the service project, and connect the VM instance to the Cloud SQL instance using the VM's private IP address.
+The host project contains the VPC, subnets, and firewall rules.

+Here is a brief overview of the things being created by the terraform solution :

+1. Create VPC Network and subnets in the Host Project.
+2. Establish a host and service project.
+3. Creates a Cloud SQL instance in the service project.
+4. Creates a VM instance in the service project.
+5. Establishes a connection between the VM instance to the Cloud SQL instance using the private IP address.

+This example solution is a good starting point for anyone who needs to quickly and easily connect a VM instance to a Cloud SQL instance using private IP.

 ## Architecture